Glossary

 Dying

 While your Stamina is lower than 0, if it reaches the negative of your winded value, you die.
+When you die, you can’t be brought back to life without the use of a special powerful item such as a Scroll of Resurrection.

 Edge